ShaunLCX/MES/README.md

 ### Prerequisites

 Ensure you have Node.js and npm installed.
+(microsoft sql server 2019 was my first choice was due the available database in my pc right now which make my setup faster) Using Sequelize based on my study is easier for ORM and save time for writing query and portablity for microsoft sql server Using vuetify because of the readyness of the code and available library uing axios to control Error Handling and Browser Compatibility

 1. Please use Microsoft SQL Server for this system
 2. Pleae run the following sql script provided